BSc (Hons) Physical Geography

 This course follows a similar path to our geography degree, but after the First Year focuses more on the processes and landforms of the natural environment whilst also looking at human impacts on these.
 Fieldwork learning, and practical application are at the heart of this course, and you'll develop skills using our own field station, specialist laboratories and geographical information analysis facilities.
 You will go on two fully-funded field trips in the UK and Switzerland to learn more about the challenges of living in mountainous environments and climate change.
 Specialist modules include earth surface processes and landforms, quaternary environmental change, glaciology, and natural hazards and disaster reduction.
 Areas of optional study include conservation and food supplies, environmental problem solving, leisure and tourism, and digital information and location intelligence.
 Depending on how your interests evolve, you'll have a chance to switch between the different geography courses.

 Why choose this course?

-- Regular opportunities for students to assist staff with glaciology research and to undertake fieldwork in pursuit of final year dissertations in locations including Iceland, Switzerland and the High Arctic.
+- Regular opportunities for students to assist staff with field research and to undertake fieldwork in pursuit of final year dissertations in locations that have included Iceland, Switzerland and the High Arctic

 You will develop your capacity for independent study and interpersonal skills on this programme.
 There is an emphasis on structured research, well-prepared written and verbal presentations and computer literacy.